 Targeting bacterial multidrug resistance - Multidrug resistance is a global burden on human health worldwide.
 It is often due to low copy number plasmids that harbour genes encoding resistance to multiple antibiotics.
 Investigating the biochemical mechanisms responsible for the stability and segregation of these insidious genetic elements will reveal novel targets that may be used to devise new therapeutic options.

-Dr Daniela Barillà, Senior Lecturer: the molecular mechanisms and dynamics of procaryotic DNA segregation and multi drug resistance.
+Dr Daniela Barillà, Reader: the molecular mechanisms and dynamics of procaryotic DNA segregation and multi drug resistance.

 Dr Christoph Baumann, Lecturer: how topological changes in DNA are driven by the action of motor proteins, and how the resulting topological changes can directly modulate processes such as transcription.